mathworks/MATLAB-Interface-for-WebHDFS/README.md

 #### Changing file permissions

 It is possible to set the read/write/execute file permissions programmatically.
-You need to pass the file permissions as a 3-number octal as show here [Chmod Calculator (chmod-calculator.com)](https://chmod-calculator.com/)
+You need to pass the file permissions as a 3-number octal.
+For example:

 ```matlab:Code
 client.hdfs_set_permission( 'myData/petdata.csv', 777);